 Please note that it doesn't matter which Ubuntu OS you use.
 Also, It doesn't matter whether you use Ubuntu Desktop or Ubuntu Server edition or any other Ubuntu variants such as Lubuntu, Kubuntu, Xubuntu.

-Docker will work just fine as long as you have the Kernel version 3.10+, and your system's arch is 64 bit.
+Docker will work just fine as long as your system has the Kernel version 3.10+, and your system's arch is 64 bit.

 First of all, update your Ubuntu system.